This article has links to products and services we love, which we may make commission from.

 It’s super festive and always delicious.
 Serving excellent margaritas, Fonda San Miguel is a true Texas Holiday tradition. → Pro tip: Try the traditional corn soup.

-Also features an an old-school jukebox and games.
+It also features an old-school jukebox and games.

 18. Donn’s Depot Honky Tonk Christmas